How To Dry Wood Without Cracking? (4 PROVEN Methods!)

 Does Dry Wood Split Easier?

-Generally, dry wood is split easier than wet wood since dry woods contain less moisture content and they cut and split through wood fibers more easily than wet woods.
+Generally, dry wood is split easier than wet wood since dry wood contains less moisture content and they cut and split through wood fibers more easily than wet wood.

 Dry woods are easier to cut than wet woods.